Dulwich Picture Gallery | South London Art Gallery

 Tucked away in South London is Dulwich Village, a little nugget of Utopia boasting leafy parks, multi-million pound houses, family-friendly pubs, independent eateries, and a budding cultural scene, among which is Dulwich Picture Gallery.

-Current exhibitions include Harald Sohlberg: Painting Norway which brings one of Norway’s greatest painters to London for his first major UK exhibition.
-Pissarro In Dulwich also opens on the 30th of April, celebrating the 400th anniversary of the founding of Dulwich College with a selection of paintings painted by Camille Pissarro back in 1871.
+Current exhibitions include Cutting Edge, a look at modernist British printmaking from the 1930s, and Pissarro In Dulwich, a small installation celebrating the 400th anniversary of the founding of Dulwich College with a selection of paintings painted by Camille Pissarro back in 1871.

 They also host a variety of talks and events, sometimes focused on the current collections, otherwise just interesting stuff with interesting people loosely linked to the arts.
 Currently they’ve got a lecture series called Our Future: Ideas on Tomorrow’s World running until December, where author Lady Antonia Fraser and journalist and analyst Jonathan Fenby have been invited to ponder how to the world will look a generation from now, looking at social change, culture, the media, and ethics.